ClayJay3/RoveSoPickNPlace/README.md

-# Kroft Software
+# RoveSoPickNPlace Software

-Kroft Software is a multi-tier application designed to manage and interact with a SQLite database using a REST API, a class library for object models, and a Blazor web application for the frontend.
+RoveSoPickNPlace Software is a multi-tier application designed to manage and interact with a SQLite database using a REST API, a class library for object models, and a Blazor web application for the frontend.
 The project is structured into three main components:

-- `Kroft.Api`: REST API for reading and writing data to a SQLite database.
+- `RoveSoPickNPlace.Api`: REST API for reading and writing data to a SQLite database.
-- `Kroft.Models`: A class library for storing all project object models.
+- `RoveSoPickNPlace.Models`: A class library for storing all project object models.
-- `Kroft.Web`: The frontend Blazor web application.
+- `RoveSoPickNPlace.Web`: The frontend Blazor web application.

 ## Project Structure

-### Kroft.Api
+### RoveSoPickNPlace.Api

 This project contains the REST API built using ASP.NET Core.
 It provides endpoints for CRUD (Create, Read, Update, Delete) operations on the SQLite database.